 Hold each exercise for approximately ten seconds.
 The entire routine should take no longer than ten minutes, which is nice, because it isn’t a time drain.
 You can do the exercises in your car during your commute or when you’re waiting for your kids to get out of school.
 You’ll look funny, so being by yourself while doing face yoga, is probably a good idea.

 Choose a certain time of day to perform your exercises.
 This way you’ll be more apt to do them consistently.
 As with anything, consistency is what brings results.
 The good news is that it doesn’t take a lot of time to build facial strength so you should start seeing results fairly quickly.

 It’s good to feel a little tension with each exercise.
 That way, you know it’s working.
-Another amazing benefit of face yoga is it activates the lymphatic system, eliminating toxins, and reducing bloating.
-There’s nothing worse than a bloated face to ruin your day so if that’s the only effect you notice, it will be worth it!
+Another amazing benefit of face yoga is it activates the lymphatic system to eliminate toxins and reduce bloating.
+There’s nothing worse than a bloated face to ruin your day so if that’s the only benefit you notice, it will be worth it.

-Here’s a great book from the creator of the Face Yoga Method.
-Click here to read the reviews.
+Below is a great book from the creator of the Face Yoga Method: Click here to purchase

 If you’re a visual learner, check out this instructional face yoga DVD where she demonstrates how to do the various exercises.